FAIR-INNOVATION/FAIR-documentation/source/SDKManual/errcode.rst

     :widths: 10 20 30

     "Errcode","Describe","Processing method"
-    "-1","Other errors","Contact the after-sales engineer to view the controller log" "0","Successful call","/"
+    "-3","Interface exception","Contact the after-sales engineer to view the controller log" "-2","The communication with the controller is abnormal","Check the connection to the robot control box" "-1","Other errors","Contact the after-sales engineer to view the controller log" "0","Successful call","/"
     "3","The number of interface parameters is inconsistent","Check the number of interface parameters"